metaquid/hackAI-experiment/README.md

 Start with simple models.
 Check out the documentation and join the community for support.

-To simulate using the GPU without any available hardware, you can set up a CPU-only version of the container
+To simulate using the GPU without any available hardware, you can set up a CPU-only version of the container:

 docker run -p 8888:8888 -v /path/to/your/code:/workspace -it nvidia/ai-workbench:cpu